MahmoudAhmed2003/Jobsque-App/README.md

 ## Getx as statemangment
 ## GetStorge
 ## Dio for posting & getting Apis
-## MVC design pattern to help understanding and modifying the code
+## MVC design pattern to help understand and modify the code